Need help now?

 • In 2021, 62 per cent of grade 7-12 students rated their mental health as good to excellent.
 39 per cent of students felt that the pandemic negatively affected their mental health “very much” or “extremely”.

-• Since the pandemic began, rates of psychological distress among young people, including symptoms of anxiety, depression, and other mental health concerns have increased globall.
+• Since the pandemic began, rates of psychological distress among young people, including symptoms of anxiety, depression, and other mental health concerns have increased globally.

 • There was a significant increase in the number of children and youth seeking help for eating disorders in both Ontario and Canada.